 Dr. Chai's research has focused on translational urothelial biologic research in understanding how urothelial mechanisms contribute to lower urinary tract symptoms.
 He has performed large RCTs in areas of urinary incontinence.

 Dr. Chai has published more than 150 peer-reviewed articles, reviews and medical text chapters.
 He is the Co-Editor-in-Chief of Bladder, and Associate Editor of Journal of Urology.
-He serves on the Executive Committee of Society of Urodynamics, Female Pelvic Medicine and Urogenital Reconstruction (SUFU) and is the Chair of the American Urological Association (AUA) Research Advocacy Committee.
+He serves on the Executive Committee of SUFU and is the Chair of the AUA Research Advocacy Committee.
 He was a member of the Food and Drug Administration (FDA) Bone, Reproductive and Urologic Drugs Advisory Committee (BRUDAC).
 He regularly reviews grant applications for the National Institutes of Health (NIH).